ilynet-0302/Document_analiser/readme.md

 ```

 **Web UI:**
+- Go to `/upload` to add a document
 - Go to `/ask` to submit a question
 - Go to `/history` to view your own Q&A history